Crucial Iran Visa Tips – Can Tourists Get an Iran Visa on Arrival?

 Disclaimer : this is a long article, entirely about getting an Iran Visa, an Iran Visa on Arrival, or an extension for an Iran Visa.
 There are no witty and insightful travel tales contained within, apart from a direct explanation of what happened when I applied for my visa on arrival in Tehran, October 2012.
-This article is purely information in content, and will be of interest for anyone thinking of heading to Iran one day.
-Bookmark it.
+If you’re reading this years after 2012, I’m sure the information is wildly inaccurate.

 There is much confusion and mystery about the application process for receiving an Iran visa.
 Certainly, Iran is a country where the application process differs depending upon your nationality, and there a few hoops almost everyone needs to jump through.
 However, obtaining a Iran visa is not as difficult as it may first appear.